Shared Use of School and Community Facilities

 Schools in some states can receive cost benefits from JUAs.
 For example, California’s Office of Public School Construction (OPSC) granted almost $190 million to schools to build nearly 250 shared use facilities.

 California School Board Association (CSBA) monitors state and national educational policymaking activity and advising board members, superintendents, and state and national leaders of the impact of such activity on local school governance.
-CSBA has a sample board policy on Shared Use Agreements on its Policy Advisories and Briefs web page.
+CSBA has a sample board policy on shared use agreements.
 This sample board policy provides guidance for school districts to share the costs and risks of using school or community facilities with other entities.

 New York City, NY launched a schoolyards to playgrounds initiative via a shared use agreement: http://www.nyc.gov/portal/site/nycgov/menuitem.c0935b9a57bb4ef3daf2f1c701c789a0/index.jsp?pageID=mayor_press_release&catID=1194&doc_name=http://www.nyc.gov/html/om/html/2007b/pr223-07.html&cc=unused1978&rc=1194&ndi=1